 Dr. Heine reveals that cats have sensitive smell glands around their chins, mouths, lips, and forehead.
 Cats transfer these scents on anything they come in contact with, such as your legs.
 Your cat is merely ensuring that it knows who is their new best friend the next time they come around.
 She, however, revealed that cats do not always require you to reciprocate the affection.
 This especially happens if you have dark clothing on their favorite section of your leg.
 This behavior does not seem very loving and affectionate.
 So why exactly do stray cats rub against your leg?

 What is the raw truth about the behavior?

 - The behavior is evident in other feline creatures as well as animals.
 A Jaguar will remember their favorite branch on the tree from the deposit of the pheromones.
-Dogs will mark their territory with urine and have a more possessive trait to these locations.
-Cats variate from the behavior because they are not entirely territorial.
+Dogs will mark their territory with urine and have a more possessive trait toward these locations.
+Cats variate in their behavior because they are not entirely territorial.

 - Cats will defend their location in the garden when another cat approaches, seeming to get comfortable in their marked spot.
 The behavior will not be evident if other human encroaches the same location.

 - Cats do not expect us to reciprocate the behavior.
 They may accept our touch or go in the opposite direction and scratch us for attempting to affirm their physical contact.